justinmcla/wb/README.md

 ##### API/Admin

+The backend is built on <strong>Rails 6.0.3</strong> & <strong>Ruby 2.6.1</strong>.
 Upon cloning to your local environment, run the following commands:

 ```Ruby
 bundle install